mastah43/CarND-Advanced-Lane-Lines/writeup.md

 ### Camera Calibration

-Camera calibrarion is implemented in camera_img_undistorter.py.
+Camera calibration is implemented in class CameraImageUndistorter in file camera_img_undistorter.py.
 CameraImageUndistorter creates the gray scale versions of the calibration camera images of the same chessboard to get the camera matrix and distortion coefficients using opencv upon initialization.
 Then CameraImageUndistorter is used to undistort camera images using the previous determined camera matrix